-Decarbonizing our economy can create millions of new jobs, with the 1.5 C Scenario generating more than 3.1 million new job-years by 2030 and 5.5 million new job-years by 2050.
-These jobs result from deploying new infrastructure on the path to deep decarbonization, such as constructing wind and solar power plants and developing hydrogen plants used to supply the industry sector.
+Decarbonizing our economy can create millions of new jobs and grow the economy.
+The 1.5°C Scenario generates more than 3.2 million new job-years by 2030 and nearly 5 million new job-years by 2050.
+These jobs result from deploying new infrastructure on the path to deep decarbonization, such as constructing wind and solar power plants and developing hydrogen plants used to supply the industry sector and respending of the enormous consumer savings stemming from the switch away from fossil fuels.
+The modeling also shows a 1.5°C pathway could increase U.S. gross domestic product by \$570 billion per year in 2030 and \$920 billion in 2050 (a 2.4 percent annual GDP expansion).